Bylaws of the Eastern Athletic Trainers' Association, Inc

 3.3 Member Rights and Privileges

 A. All members may take part in discussion or debate and have the privilege of the floor during the annual business meeting or any other officially convened EATA business meeting.
-However, only those members possessing current National Athletic Trainers’ Association Board of Certification, Inc. (BOC) certification and are in good standing with the BOC and NATA shall be entitled to make motions or vote on EATA business.
+However, only those members possessing current National Athletic Trainers’ Association Board of Certification, Inc. (BOC) certification and are in good standing with the BOC and NATA, and NATA Certified-Retired members shall be entitled to make motions or vote on EATA business.

 C. Each member shall have the respective rights and duties as provided for in the Bylaws.